 See how to correct and update your Unit Statistical data.
 Learn how to add 1st and subsequent reports as well as exposure and claim records.

 This session focuses on unit data submission files (WCSTAT format) and processing topics.
-The session also addresses the differences between reporting a WCSTAT files versus updates using the Unit Data Collection tool.
+The session also addresses the differences between reporting WCSTAT files versus updates using the

 This session introduces the Unit data validation process flow and discusses why NCCI validates Unit Statistical data.
 The session explains why data providers must address validation edits, using the review, research, and respond methodology.

-This session shows you how to research and address standard unit edits through specific edit examples, such as 0115-05—Recovery Type Code Change Is Not Valid.
+This session shows you how to research and address standard unit edits through ten specific edit examples.
 It includes common reasons why the edits invoke and actions to take to correct the edits.

-This session shows you how to address unit validation edits through specific examples, such as L804—Part of Body Coding Is Inconsistent Across Report Levels.
+This session shows you how to address unit validation edits through six specific examples.
 It includes common reasons why the edits invoke and actions to address the validation edits.

 This session focuses on reporting requirements for specific exposure and premium topics, such as reporting of single state vs. multistate policies, minimum premium and no exposure development, and per capita, ratable, and nonratable exposures.